majedelhelou/BUIFD/README.md

 This repository contains the neeeded files to reproduce the denoising results, with the pretrained networks, of the paper Blind Universal Image Fusion Denoiser (BUIFD), **and** to retrain and test any of the models.
 ****
 The PyTorch implementation is based on that of the paper [*Beyond a Gaussian Denoiser: Residual Learning of Deep CNN for Image Denoising*](http://ieeexplore.ieee.org/document/7839189/).
-The repository of that implementation is found [*on this link*](https://github.com/SaoYan/DnCNN-PyTorch).
+The repository of that implementation can be found [*on this link*](https://github.com/SaoYan/DnCNN-PyTorch).
 ****

 ### 1. Dependencies